wittydeveloper/yeti/README.md

  - *wd-url* (URL) WebDriver Hub URL.
 May contain a username and password.
  - *help* Print usage.
  - *version* Print the Yeti version.
- - *mountpoint* base url to mount yeti on (ex : --mountpoint "/myTestSubFolde")
+ - *mountpoint* useful if yeti server is behind a proxy (nginx) and mount on a path (ex : --mountpoint "/myTestSubFolder")

 #### Configuration file